Stingray Group: Competitors

 Music Choice, which launched in 1991, is owned by Microsoft, Arris, Sony Corp. of America, EMI Music Publishing, Time Warner, Comcast, Cox Communications and Charter Communications.
 Music Choice is in 72 million American households.
 The company filed the lawsuit against Stingray Digital in the U.S. District Court for the Eastern District of Texas in June 2016 over patent infringement.
 The patents in dispute are U.S. Patent Nos.
 8,769,602, 9,357,245, 7,320,025 and 9,351,045 pertaining to the on screen formatting of Stingray Digital's channels.
-Stingray countersued Music Choice on August 29, 2016 calling it a "smear campaign".
+Stingray countersued Music Choice on August 29, 2016, calling it a "smear campaign".

-Canadian businessman Evan Kosiner applied for and currently holds (as of October 2015) the only other favorable broadcast license to compete with Stingray within Canada.